 Voids are often easy to fill and restore with the help of slabjacking — a method that forces polyurethane foam into the gap through a tiny hole.
 This foam hardens almost instantly and helps bolster parts of the cement lacking support.

-Slabjacking could help you fill voids under your concrete walkway, driveway, pool deck, and even house foundation.
+Slabjacking could help you fill voids under your concrete walkway, driveway, pool deck, and even house concrete surface.
 To assess your property for these voids and find out the right solution, contact Advance Concrete and Leveling.

 Posted on behalf of Advance Concrete Lifting and Leveling